Coronavirus: How Europe plans to reopen | DW | 29.04.2021

 European countries are in various stages of reopening, depending on their national health situations.
-DW takes a look at how governments in Europe are taking steps back towards normality.
+DW takes a look at how governments in Europe are taking steps back toward normality.

 Guests sit outside a cafe in the western German state of Saarland, which partially reopened in early April

-Germany has been struggling to contain a third wave of the virus, with the government having been criticized for not having a quick enough vaccine rollout.
-If average new cases per 100,000 inhabitants in a seven-day period rise above 100 for three consecutive days, a city or district will be expected to apply strict lockdown policies.
+Germany has been struggling to contain a third wave of the virus, with the government criticized for a slow vaccine rollout.
+If average new cases per 100,000 inhabitants in a seven-day period rise above 100 for three consecutive days, a city or district is expected to apply strict lockdown policies that apply nationwide.

 Germany's national seven-day incidence rate per 100,000 residents fell to 155 on Thursday, the lowest level in two weeks.

 Most German states still have a seven-day incidence above 100, meaning restrictive policies will continue in most of the country for now.
-The only German states to be below 100 are Schleswig-Holstein and Hamburg.
+Only Schleswig-Holstein and the city-state of Hamburg are below 100.

 According to the Berliner Morgenpost newspaper, Schleswig-Holstein's government will allow tourists to visit the island of Sylt beginning in May if they present a negative coronavirus test.
-Sylt is a popular summer vacation destination for many Germans.
+Sylt, in the North Sea, is a popular summer vacation destination for many Germans.

 France plans to loosen restrictive measures at the beginning of May, lifting domestic travel restrictions but maintaining an evening curfew.
 French President Emmanuel Macron imposed a three-week lockdown across France in April, closing nonessential businesses and schools.